FUBiS Term II 2026 (May 30 - July 11)

 This course focuses on encounters with various written, spoken and audio-visual texts and exchanges with other course participants.
 You will further develop and expand your competencies in listening, speaking, reading and writing, as well as your understanding of German culture while being enabled to learn reflectively and strategically.
 The course addresses cultural, political, and historical aspects of the city of Berlin and the German-speaking countries, which you will analyze and compare with your own background and experiences.
 At the end of the course, you will be able to

-• to write, independently revise, and correct term papers that meet the basic requirements for academic writing.
+- to write, independently revise, and correct written work that meets the basic requirements for academic writing.

 Check your English language skills